 How to Control SCCM Client Data Upload MP Policy Bandwidth Configuration Manager | ConfigMgr?
 I’m back with common issues faced by SCCM / ConfigMgr admins.
 In the previous post, “How to Overcome Daily Worries of an SCCM ConfigMgr Admin,” we’ve seen many daily issues faced by CM admins.

 Today, I will cover two topics, namely SCCM Client Data Upload and SCCM MP policy request bandwidth.
-I’ve seen several issues because of the data traffics initiated by Client Data Upload and Policy Request data.
+I’ve seen several issues because of the data traffic initiated by Client Data Upload and Policy Request data.

 Control SCCM Client Data Upload

 This can happen most of the enterprise world when your WAN connectivity to remote offices is SLOW.
 One other resource talks about the actual size of SCCM client data transferred between SCCM/ConfigMgr servers and the client.
 More details here.

 What is SCCM Client upload data?

 Client upload is a scheduled operation for each client.
 The size of the upload depends upon inventory.
 The process executes a scan of installed software or files, then uploads the results to its MP.

-But when you have a remote office with lots of clients, and they are sending inventory to a remote MP on a slow WAN, then you can be pulled into priority 1 issues and conference call and then RCA documentation 🙂
+But when you have a remote office with lots of clients, and they are sending inventory to a remote MP on a slow WAN, then you can be pulled into priority 1 issues and conference calls and then RCA documentation 🙂

 Hopefully, you don’t want to write those SCCM traffic-related Root Cause Analysis documents in the future.
 We can’t control or throttle “this” data via SCCM.